mehak369/tdd-kata-sweetshop/README.md

 All backend functionality is covered with meaningful test cases written before implementation following the Red-Green-Refactor cycle.
 Tests cover authentication, authorization, sweets management, inventory updates, and health checks.

 Tests can be executed using:
 npm test

+## Test Report

+All backend tests were executed using Jest and Supertest.

+Test Suites: 6 passed, 6 total
+Tests: 6 passed, 6 total

 My AI Usage

+## Database Setup

+MongoDB was used as the database for this project.
+For local development and testing, MongoDB was run using Docker to ensure environment consistency and avoid local installation issues.
+This allowed the backend to connect to a containerized MongoDB instance during development.
+For automated tests, an in-memory MongoDB server was used to keep tests isolated, fast, and repeatable.

+##Frontend Scope Note

+The backend fully supports purchasing sweets and inventory updates, with complete test coverage.
+The frontend demonstrates authentication, viewing sweets, and adding sweets.
+Purchase functionality is available via API and tested, but not exposed in the current UI to keep the frontend minimal and focused.

 AI tools used: ChatGPT